 3. São Paulo, Brazil

 Expect the largest Gay Pride Parade according to the Guinness Book Of World Records and OTT displays of support.
 In recent years, the carnival-inspired Pride Parade events have attracted more than four million people a year.
 Equally, if you like a rowdy party, prepare for some brilliant festivals and marvellous nightlife because this spot has a strong love for the gay scene.
 From exclusive gay clubs to gay malls to low-key gay hotels…it is the ultimate destination for queer travellers.

 4. Berlin, Germany

-Berlin was home to the world’s first gay neighbourhood in the twentieth century where homosexuality was tolerated and cross-dressing was approved.
+Berlin is home to the world’s first gay neighbourhood in the twentieth century where homosexuality was tolerated and cross-dressing was approved.
 Nowadays, Berlin makes a fantastic city gaycation because of its open and accepting attitude, active gay community and a thriving scene of gay culture, arts and music.
 If you’re a party person, you’ll love the 72 hour music event hosted by Berghain, while CSD Berlin, takes place every July, and is a huge street festival demonstrating equal rights for the LGBTQ+ folk.

 5. San Francisco, USA

 The LGBTQ+ culture is dominant in San Francisco with the world’s largest gay community based here.
 It is estimated around 15% of the population is gay, yet, gay relations first came to light in the 1800s when an influx of male workers, and a lack of jobs, made cross-dressing possible.
 Following a turbulent history, the city has become a strong gay haven, particularly, the Castro neighbourhood.
 Here, you’ll find a drag queen around every corner, while soaking up a gay-friendly atmosphere and taking part in one of the hundreds of events such as Pride in June.
 Be sure to visit famous activist Harvey Milk’s old camera store.

 6. Sydney, Australia